 CASE 1: The throttle angle voltage increased and decreased as you opened and closed the throttle plate.
 This test result confirms that the TP sensor is OK and not defective.

 I suggest one more check, and this is to see if the TPS is adjusted correctly.
-For this adjustment check, go to: How to Adjust the 1.6L Sidekick TPS.
+For this adjustment check, go to: How To Adjust The 1.6L Sidekick TPS.

 CASE 2: The throttle angle voltage DID NOT increase (and/or decrease) as you opened and closed the throttle plate.
 This test result confirms that the TPS is behind the TPS trouble code lighting up the check engine light (CEL) on your 1.6L Sidekick (Tracker).